senzing-garage/docker-compose-demo/docs/docker-compose-rabbitmq-sqlite/README.md

 ### Re-run docker formation

-:thinking: **Optional:** After the launch and shutdown of the original docker formation, the docker formation can be brought up again.
+:thinking: **Optional:** After the launch and shutdown of the original docker formation, the docker formation can be brought up again without requiring initialization steps.
+The following shows how to bring up the prior docker formation again without initialization.

 1. Launch docker-compose formation.
    Example: